Airbnb Registration Requirements

 Melissa is a short-term rental permit expert of Type A and Type B permits and a Host2Host member.

-IMPORTANT: MELISSA CAN ASSIST PEOPLE WITH NEW TYPE A AND TYPE B PERMITS BUT NOT QUESTIONS ABOUT TLT AND BUSINESS NUMBERS; THAT IS THE PURPOSE OF THIS DOCUMENT, TO GIVE YOU THOSE TOOLS.
+IMPORTANT: MELISSA CAN ASSIST PEOPLE WITH TYPE A AND TYPE B PERMITS BUT NOT QUESTIONS ABOUT TLT AND BUSINESS NUMBERS; THAT IS THE PURPOSE OF THIS DOCUMENT, TO GIVE YOU THOSE TOOLS.

 Statement from Airbnb:

 “When deciding whether to become an Airbnb host, it’s important for you to understand the laws in your city.
 As a platform and marketplace we do not provide legal advice, but we want to provide some useful links that may help you better understand laws and regulations in Portland.
 This list is not exhaustive, but it should give you a good start in understanding your local laws.
 If you have questions, contact the Bureau of Development Services, the Revenue Bureau, or other city agencies directly, or consult a local lawyer or tax professional.
 Please refer to our quick reference guide for helpful links regarding the short-term rental permitting process in Portland.” ~ Airbnb See Airbnb's entire Portland, Oregon help page.

 All residentially zoned short-term rentals in the City of Portland are required to:

 Airbnb will require the above three numbers in order to register your listing on the Airbnb site.
 Here are the formats and information Airbnb requires: